go-rod/go-rod.github.io/error-handling.md

 the non-prefixed version will be a better choice.

 The prefixed version is just the non-prefixed version wrapped with an error checker.
-Here's the source code of the `MustElement`, as you can see it's just calling the `Element`:
+Here's the source code of the `MustElement`, as you can see it's just the `Element` with several extra lines of code:

 ```go
 func (p *Page) MustElement(selectors ...string) *Element {